 I’ve shared a tasty Beef and Barley Soup on the blog before, totally from scratch down to the beef broth.
 This is another beef and barley soup, but with loads of umami which makes it truly memorable.
 Plus you don’t have to make your own broth, which is a nice bonus!

 What is Umami?

 Umami is a Japanese word that translates to “savory taste, ” and joins sweet, salty, sour and bitter as one of the tastes our taste buds detect.
-It’s often described as meaty, full or savory taste and is attributed to glutamates, a type of amino acid and a few other substances.
+It’s often described as meaty, full of savory taste and is attributed to glutamates, a type of amino acid and a few other substances.

 Foods known to add umami to a dish include beef, pork, chicken, shrimp, soy, tomatoes, Parmesan, mushrooms, and more.
-You may be familiar with the word glutamate as it’s part of MSG (monosodium glutamate), the food enhancer with the bad reputation for causing headaches and allergic reactions.
+You may be familiar with the word glutamate as it’s part of MSG (monosodium glutamate), the food enhancer with a bad reputation for causing headaches and allergic reactions.
 But it truly does the job for which it was created.
 Using foods to get your umami instead of a chemical prevents those nasty side effects!